 2016 - “Beyond the Bar” is a frozen yogurt sandwich containing vanilla matcha green tea-flavored frozen Greek yogurt with a chocolate swirl, in between two oat blend honey granola wafers.
 It combines sweet-tooth satisfaction, natural energy enhancers, and nutrients.

-Beyond the Bar was recently named one of three finalists in the 2016 National Dairy Council New Product Competition.
+Beyond the Bar placed second in the 2016 National Dairy Council New Product Competition.

 2015 - "KIK" Is a dry-blend food stabilizer system created by Hanyu Yangcheng, a graduate student in food science and human nutrition.
 The three main ingredients include kappa carrageenan, inulin, and konjac glucomannan.
 The powder stabilizer improves the taste, texture, and shelf life of dairy products.